Two Japanese Ice House Festivals: Winter Warmup & Summer Snow

 Back down the hill in the town of Yuwaku Onsen, vendors set up booths to sell seasonal goods.
 In the plaza area between Yumeji-kan and the Shirasagi Bathhouse, visitors can warm up with a specially produced local sake.

 Kanazawa’s winter soup, metta-jiru, takes the commonly available ton-jiru; with its pork broth, miso, meat and vegetables; and alters the flavor with the Kaga sweet potato for a regional twist.
-A large bowlful is sold for only 100 yen, a generous and delicious way to warm up in the cold.
+A large bowlful is only 100 yen, a generous and delicious way to warm up in the cold.

 If the snowfall is sufficient, visitors can participate as well.
 Up to 60 tonnes of snow of can be packed into the hut each year.

 The event is also especially child-friendly, as kids are welcome to play in the snow.
 After the priest’s blessing and the inaugural scoops by government officials, children are called to the front to pile snow with bright pink shovels.
 Nearby, the local open air museum, Edomura, has bamboo skis and wooden sleds available for use.

 After Buddhist opening rites, Himuro Koya is opened up a second time on the last day of June, the first day of summer in the old calendar.
 The packed snow cut from its contents is Hakusan Ice, named for the nearby sacred mountain, Mt.
 Haku.